SAFEHR-data/Garden-Path/designs/data-lake.md

 ## Considerations

-- What do we do with the SQL DB now or longer term?
+- What do we do with the SQL DB longer term?
 Do we deprecate it in favour of the data lake?

 Given that the current "gold" layer in FlowEHR is the SQL DB, we should consider whether it would be superseded by ADLS.
 This will greatly simplify the architecture of FlowEHR; however the SQL Server currently also serves as the query layer for applications and data scientists / ML models.